kingsdigitallab/alice-thornton/frontend/posts/blog/2023-01-30-last-days-charlesI.md

-John Rushworth, author of the *Historical Collections* (1659), had strong ties to the parliamentarian cause.[^7] After the Restoration, he was summoned to the House of Lords on 24 July 1660 to answer the question, \"What he knows of a Meeting of Twelve Persons, at *The Beare* of the Bridge Foot, concerning the Contrivance of the King's Death?".
+John Rushworth, author of the *Historical Collections* (1659), had strong ties to the parliamentarian cause.[^7] After the Restoration, he was summoned to the House of Lords on 24 July 1660 to answer the question, 'What he knows of a Meeting of Twelve Persons, at *The Beare* of the Bridge Foot, concerning the Contrivance of the King's Death?'.
 Rushworth denied knowledge of that meeting but did admit knowing that some men were discussing a trial.[^8]

 Although Thornton's account refers to 'papists' in the plural, the only